-October 2018: Lucy Pegg has been promoted to Associate Membership after her submissions to this year’s Open Exhibition.
+October 2019: Lucy Pegg has been promoted to Full Member after her submissions to this year’s Open Exhibition.

 I have always had a passion for the arts, from an early age I started painting and exhibiting my artwork.

 I studied at Paston college (art and design, fashion and photography), it is here that I discovered lino printing.
 I found a strength in creating prints as well as many other aspects of the art world ranging from designing stage sets, acting classes, creating fashion shows, developing photographic films, life drawing courses, learning pottery and sculpture.

 A career in retail followed at a local department store, my creative skills were put to good use and I was soon a fully trained window dresser, which I enjoyed for many years.